misheska/misheska.github.com/source/_posts/2013-02-24-using-rvm-to-manage-multiple-versions-of-ruby.markdown

 Command Line Tools.
 {% img center /images/xcodecommandline.png 'Xcode Command Line Tools' %}

-First you'll need to install the Homebrew package manager.
+Next, you'll need to install the Homebrew package manager.
 RVM will automatically download all dependencies if a package manager is installed.
 Run the following command to install Homebrew: